magnopus-opensource/connected-spaces-platform/gotchas.md

 DevTools adds per-call instrumentation overhead (stack capture, profiler hooks) that effectively shrinks the V8 budget.
 Code that fits fine with DevTools closed overflows with it open.

-**QuickJS's `JS_SetMaxStackSize` does NOT help** — its check is based on linear-memory stack pointer comparison and can't detect V8's frame-count limit.
+**QuickJS's `JS_SetMaxStackSize` alone does NOT help** — its check is based on linear-memory stack pointer comparison and can't detect V8's frame-count limit.

 **Fix applied.** `scriptRegistry.tick(0)` now activates at most one code component module per foundation tick (see `NgxCodeComponentRuntime.cpp` `function tick()`).
 Each activation runs `script()` + the initial `ui()` effect + their signal/effect chain synchronously in the tick call stack, so processing N entities in one tick stacks N deep chains.
 Activations now queue across ticks — startup is visibly a few frames longer but the per-tick V8 stack usage stays bounded.

+The NGX QuickJS runtime also sets an explicit maximum active call depth.
+The guard walks QuickJS's active frame chain at each call boundary, so recursive JS/native-binding call chains throw QuickJS `InternalError: stack overflow` before reaching V8's independent WASM frame limit.
+Keep this limit conservative: one QuickJS call expands into several WASM frames, especially for built-ins such as `Array.find` that invoke a JavaScript callback.

+Initial script effects and UI mounting run as separate QuickJS jobs after module activation unwinds.
+Without that phase boundary, the valid Scene Viewer `scene.js` → `poi-store.js` computed-signal chain carried unnecessary activation frames.
+QuickJS is also compiled with optimization in debug WASM builds: at `-O0`, its helper functions consume enough V8 WASM frames that the valid chain cannot fit below a useful recursion guard.
+NGX uses a 24-call guard.

+**UI-specific recursion.** Creating a UI `useEffect` executes its callback immediately.
+If that callback changes a signal consumed by `ui()`, signal invalidation must not flush until `reconcileUiEffects` has committed the new effect slots.
+Reconciliation is therefore wrapped in `batch()`; without that commit boundary, the nested render sees no existing slot, creates the same effect again, and recursively re-enters `JS_CallInternal`.

 **Watch for.** Any other code path that fans out to multiple user-script executions in a single synchronous call.
 Similar patterns in `SyncSnapshots` / `FlushPendingCodeComponentUI` should batch or throttle the same way if they start running user code synchronously.